krzysztofzuraw/kzuraw.com/src/content/writing/2019-05-27-functions-overloads.md

 In this post, I presented a way of telling TypeScript that the same function can be called with different parameters or returns different results.
 This is a function overloading.
 You can overload class methods too.
 In the simplest example, you need to write a declaration of override function at the top of a function definition.

-Do you use it?
-If so where?
-Write to me at krzysztof.zuraw(at)fastmail.com.

 You can find all playgrounds links here:

 - [problem](http://bit.ly/functionProblem)